ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

     │   └── main.bal
     ```

-2. In the terminal, navigate to the directory of the created package and execute the `code .` command to open it in VS Code.
+2. Navigate to the directory of the created package and execute the `code .` command to open it in VS Code.

 ## Create the service

-The sections below demonstrates how to create the service.
+The sections below demonstrate how to create the service.

 ### Create a record to represent an employee

 In Ballerina, records are a data type that maps keys to values.
-Follow the steps below to define a closed record to represent a single row in the `Employees` table in the `main.bal` file.
+Follow the steps below to define a closed record representing a single row in the `Employees` table in the `main.bal` file.

 >**Info:** This record type is the basis for interacting with the database.